MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/configure-historical-sentiment-dashboard-supervisor.md

 ## Step 1: Review the prerequisites

 Review the following prerequisites before configuring the dashboard:
--  You have administrative privileges for Dynamics 365 and Power BI.
+-  You have administrative privileges for Dynamics 365 Customer Service and Power BI.
 -  You have a Power BI Pro license for all supervisors.
 -  You must enable to embed Power BI reports in Dynamics 365 Customer Service.
     1. Sign in to **Dynamics 365 Customer Service** and go to **Settings** > **Administration** > **System Settings**.